mariacdel/MDSA/README.md

 ## Sample Dashboard Work (Power BI)

 Below are examples of dashboard work developed in Power BI.
+Dashboard screenshots can be found in the **Images** folder within this repository.

 *All data shown in screenshots has been modified (including potential identifiers) to protect client privacy.*